Key points:The most common reasons for failing an MOT are:

 If your car fails its MOT with major or dangerous faults, you have to get each problem fixed and book another MOT.
 This is a partial MOT though, and only tests the areas that your car failed in last time.
 You can book a retest within 10 days, giving you plenty of time to arrange repair work.

 Minor faults aren’t yet serious enough to cause your car to fail its MOT.
 For example, if you have worn tyres, but they're not worn below the legal limit.

 Can I drive my car if it fails its MOT?

-If your MOT comes back with dangerous faults you're not allowed to drive it until repairs have been carried out.
+If your MOT comes back with dangerous faults you can’t drive it until your mechanic has made the repairs.
 Major faults should be repaired as soon as possible.